Should I buy a car that runs on gasoline or diesel?

 Also, gasoline engines are cheaper to maintain and repair because of the quality of their fuel.
 This type of fuel is also cleaner in terms of the carbon footprint it leaves.

-Taking an average price of P30 for diesel and P40 for gasoline for those three years multiplied by the average mileage of a car (divided by the fuel efficiency of each engine) would yield a three year fuel cost of P120,000 for the diesel and P213,333 for the gasoline.
-That’s a P93,333 difference, with the diesel being more cost efficient.
+Taking a presumptive average price of P30 for diesel and P40 for gasoline for those three years multiplied by the average mileage of a car (divided by the fuel efficiency of each engine) would yield a three year fuel cost of P120,000 for the diesel and P213,333 for the gasoline.
+That’s a P93,333 difference, with the diesel being more cost-efficient.

 For the resale value, we looked into Carmudi’s database and looked for a three-year old Toyota Innova and older that is currently being sold.
 The search showed that the diesel base variant has a could fetch in P650,000 on average, while a base gasoline variant costs around P550,000.
 This figure, however, would still depend on the general condition of the unit and the customization done.
 You can clearly notice, however, that there is a P100,000 discrepancy on the resale value of the two fuel variants.